The latest update to this website was at 6pm Thursday (HST)

-Here are the highest temperatures Monday afternoon…and the lowest Tuesday morning:
+Here are the highest temperatures Thursday…and the lowest Thursday morning:

 0.00 Lanai